 Don’t believe “Dear Customer” emails

-Spammers are always thinking on about your data, the target, there’s an ancient technology in the applications called mail merge.
-This feature creates an outline /template that automatically use a customer list to fill in names.
-Especially, the last four digits of a credit card or bank account number, and other personal information.
+Spammers are always thinking about your data, the target, there’s an ancient technology in the applications called mail merge.
+This feature creates an outline /template that automatically uses a customer list to fill in names.
+Especially the last four digits of a credit card or bank account number, and other personal information.

 That means when I receive an email from my bank, I expect it to say “Dear Saran” or “Dear Saravanakumar,” but certainly not “Dear Customer” or “Dear,” or, worse, no salutation whatsoever it is.

 If you see an email which is addressed to “Dear customer” that will surely ask you to follow a link to fill in your account details, where chance for a scam.
 It is not meant that you should trust anyone or any email exactly addressed to you.
 Just keep in your mind that if you receive an email from a bank / your company they will always address your name.

 Also Read: How to Protect Your Computer from Malware?

 If you are unsure about an email which you received, just hover / float your mouse cursor over any links you see in the body of the message.
 Make sure that you should not click the link.
 Now, look at the lower left corner of your browser or your email client.
 You will see the exact address of the link you’re hovering over.

 Read the exact address carefully, this is where things start to get critical.
 Read out that link very, very cautiously to find malicious emails.
 If you are not paying your attention then you will be in trouble in regards to your data.

 You should always trust your own reason ahead of link scanners and other security software to ensure your safety.
 In my tests, several security suites that scanned the full version of our example URL returned a clean bill of health for the site, even though to human eyes this is clearly not an Apple website.